-This document has five sections:
+This document has five parts.

-- The first section provides an introduction to the D1.21 and highlights its core content. - The second section describes the objectives and key performance indicators (KPI) that have been defined for the network extension, and how they are treated in the project as per EU-HYBNET Deliverable (D)1.7 "Definition of the eligibility criteria for new actors" and D1.24 "EU-HYBNET Network Sustainability Plan".
-In addition, the EC's requests for improvements in the network extension are highlighted, and measures to conduct the improvements shortly described. - The third section describes the selection process and how it has been applied since the first round of applications. - The fourth section is the list of new members to the network, their type and focus areas.
-In the third part, is also an update of the network as a whole.
+- The first part provides an introduction to the D1.20 and highlights its core content. - The second part describes the objectives and key performance indicators (KPI) that have been defined for the network extension, and how they are treated in the project as per EU-HYBNET Deliverable (D)1.7 "Definition of the eligibility criteria for new actors" and D1.8 "EU-HYBNET Network Sustainability Plan".
+In addition, the EC's requests for improvements in the network extension are highlighted, and measures to conduct the improvements shortly described. - The third part describes the selection process and how it has been applied since the first round of applications. - The fourth part is the list of new members to the network, their type and focus areas.
+In the third part, is also an update of the network as a whole. - The fifth part provides a summary and description of future work.